pthom/hello_imgui/src/hello_imgui/doc_params.md

     // Window background color, only used if WindowBg.w > 0
     ImVec4 WindowBg = ImVec4(0.f, 0.f, 0.f, 0.f);
 };

+// EdgeToolbar :a toolbar that can be placed on the edges of the App window
+// It will be placed in a non-dockable window struct EdgeToolbar
+{
+    VoidFunction ShowToolbar = EmptyVoidFunction();
+    EdgeToolbarOptions options;
+};

 std::vector<EdgeToolbarType> AllEdgeToolbarTypes();